We compare prices from all of the leading hotel sites so you can find the best deal for you.

 Decadent, drenched in history and complete with Grand Canal views, luxury hotels in Venice are five-star palaces fit for a Doge.
 Eye-wateringly dear but eye-poppingly beautiful, they provide a sensational backdrop for a seriously romantic break.

 The island of Giudecca, just a 10-minute ferry ride to San Marco, is home to several of the most exclusive hotels in Venice.
-If money is no object, stay at the Hotel Cipriani, officially Italy’s most expensive hotel.
+If money is no object, stay at the Hotel Cipriani, one of Italy’s most expensive hotels.
 It’s the perfect place to hobnob with visiting celebrities.

 Don’t despair though, because, if you dig around, you can find a few three-star Venice hotels on Giudecca too, getting the luxury location for half the price.

 If you’re eager to be in the thick of things, ensure your Venice hotel is close to San Marco.
 This way, you can soak up the twilight atmosphere of the canals after the day-trippers have been bundled back onto their boats and buses.